For Healthcare Providers

 Available Now: ExoDx® Prostate(IntelliScore) ExoDx®Lung(ALK)

-ExoDx Prostate(IntelliScore), now available in academic research centers across the U.S., is a non-invasive, urine-based test designed to be used along with PSA and other standard of care factors (including age, race and family history) to enable physicians to predict whether a patient presenting for an initial biopsy does not have high-grade prostate cancer and, thus, could potentially avoid an initial biopsy and, instead, continue to be monitored.
+ExoDx Prostate(IntelliScore), now available in the U.S., is a non-invasive, urine-based test designed to be used along with PSA and other standard of care factors (including age, race and family history) to enable physicians to predict whether a patient presenting for an initial biopsy does not have high-grade prostate cancer and, thus, could potentially avoid an initial biopsy and, instead, continue to be monitored.
 Learn more.

 ExoDx Lung (ALK), a qPCR-based assay intended for detection of five EML4-ALK fusions in the plasma of patients with NSCLC, is now available to healthcare providers for clinical use.
 The test is intended as an aid to physicians in the identification of patients with an ALK fusion.
 The test is intended for those patients who do not have tissue available or are unwilling or unable to undergo repeat biopsy.
 Learn more.